jundalisay/sp/content/en/research/blavatsky/doctrine/part-3/section-06.md

 ---
 title: Samuel Metcalfe and the Sun Force
-# title: "An Attack on the Scientific Theory of Force by a Man of Science"
 heading: "Section 6"
 weight: 32
 description: "Helena Petrovna Blavatsky is the founder of Theosophy."